jaybuie1969/HexPuzzleSolver/README.md

 # HexPuzzleSolver
+Python-based algorithm to find solution for the hexagonal puzzle in the pictures

 As the pictures show, this Python script is all about an old puzzle.
 A friend picked this up at Goodwill and gave it to me.
 I have vague memories of my father having one on his dresser in the 1970s when I was a young boy, so I was intrigued.